airbnb/knowledge-repo/docs/quickstart.rst

     $ knowledge_repo --repo <path/uri_of_repo> add example_post.ipynb -p project/example_ipynb
     $ knowledge_repo --repo <path/uri_of_repo> add example_post.Rmd -p project/example_rmd

-  Note that the `-p` option specifies the path in the repository to which the post should be added.
+  Note that the :code:`-p` option specifies the path in the repository to which the post should be added.

 .. topic:: Step 6: Preview the added post